Dreadlocks

 Dreadlocks, also known as dreads or locs, are a hairstyle made of rope-like strands of hair.
-Locs can form naturally in very curly hair, or they can be created with techniques like twisting, backcombing, or crochet.
+Locs can form naturally in very curly or kinky hair, or they can be created with techniques like twisting, backcombing, or crochet.

 Etymology

 The word dreadlocks is usually understood to come from Jamaican Creole dread, "member of the Rastafarian movement who wears his hair in dreadlocks" (compare Nazirite), referring to their dread or awe of God.
 An older name for dreadlocks was elflocks, from the notion that elves had twisted the locks in people's sleep.